tabii238/HTML-and-CSS-Projects/README.md

 Portfolio Website:

 This is the live website assignment where I purchased my own domain and published the site online.
 It was styled using CSS and contains a navbar, about section, contact section, as well as links to my github and LinkedIn accounts!

+Miscelaneous Files:

+This folder also contains miscelanous files I created as part of drills or challenges to practice implenting certain elements of HTML and CSS throughout the course.